So what is this yummy looking pastry called Rugelach?

 Thaw out frozen pastry preferably overnight in the refrigerator.
 Heat oven to 350 degrees.

-Spray working area with oil from can and roll out one of the sheets to a thinner rectangle.
+Spray working area with oil from can and roll out one of the sheets to a little thinner rectangle.
 (It comes in a rectangle shape)

 Set aside.
 Repeat the same with second sheet.
 Give both sheets a light spray of oil.

 Gently lift the other rolled out sheet of pastry and place over the sheet with chocolate on it, like a sandwich.
-Spray lightly with oil and roll out one more time.
+Spray lightly with oil and roll out lightly one more time.
 With a large knife, make triangle shapes.

 Roll dough from the wide end up.
 I make mine about 2 ½ inches each but you can make them any size you like.